 He turned to look back toward his bed, but it was no longer there.
-In its place were the faint outlines of wooden barrels and crates, nothing more.
+In its place were the dark outlines of wooden barrels and crates, nothing more.

 Tyler clutched Mr. Woogums and made his way to where he thought the bedroom door was.
 He reached up for the knob, but there was no knob, and in its place was a flat handle, so he pushed down upon it and pulled hard to open the door.

 The door opened up to reveal a set of wooden stairs that led upwards.
 There should have been a carpeted hallway in front of him, the bathroom on his left, his parents’ room on his right, but those rooms were no longer there.

 Nevertheless, he took to the stairs, because he needed to know what was going on and where his mother and father were.

 “Be careful,” whispered Mr. Woogums.
 “This is a bad place.”

 Mr. Woogums sometimes talked to Tyler, but only when Tyler needed some encouragement.
 He had never actually warned Tyler that some place was bad before.